-The American Chamber of Commerce in Egypt provides information on the laws of business, business incorporation, taxation, labor regulations, financial sector regulations, and recent reforms in Egypt.
+The American Chamber of Commerce in Egypt provides information on business laws, business incorporation, taxation, labor regulations, financial sector regulations, and recent reforms in Egypt.

 The Egypt Export Portal, created by Egypt's Export Development Authority, is the country's official export promotion website.
 The site provides information on when and how to export.
-It also offers reports on foreign markets, as well as a directory for upcoming international exhibitions.
+It also offers reports on foreign markets, and a directory for upcoming international exhibitions.

 The Central Bank of Egypt is an autonomous public legal entity responsible for formulating monetary, credit, and banking policy.
 It also maintains the stability of the Egyptian currency.
 The site provides quarterly and periodic economic review reports, monthly surveys and statistics, documentation on banking laws, and contact information for other banks and related bodies in Egypt.

-Egypt's Government Services Portal provides information on the Egyptian government and how its services relate to economic activity within the country.
+Egypt's Government Services Portal provides information on the Egyptian government and how its services relate to economic activity.
 The resource's insights include information on government subsidies, the functions of the government's various industry-specific ministries, and documents related to Egypt's infrastructure investments.

-The Egyptian Ministry of Trade and Industry website provides information from the Egyptian government regarding the country's foreign trade policies, as well as insights into the leading industries of the Egyptian economy.
+The Egyptian Ministry of Trade and Industry website provides information from the Egyptian government regarding the country's foreign trade policies, and insights into the leading industries of the Egyptian economy.
 The resource also provides government publications, statistics, legal documents, and links for investment opportunities.

 The National Telecommunications Regulatory Authority (NTRA) oversees telecommunications in Egypt.
-The three main responsibilities of the NTRA are policy and licensing, competition safeguards, and interconnection regulation between licensed operators.
-This site provides updates on the industry as well as a list of approved devices and various forms.
+The three primary responsibilities of the NTRA are policy and licensing, competition safeguards, and interconnection regulation between licensed operators.
+This site provides updates on the industry and a list of approved devices and various forms.

 The Egyptian Exchange comprises two exchanges: Cairo and Alexandria.
-These entities are both governed by the same board of directors and share the same trading, clearing, and settlement systems.
-This site provides the latest stock information on the Egyptian capital market, along with trade rules and investor education.
+These entities are governed by the same board of directors and share the same trading, clearing, and settlement systems.
+This site provides the latest stock information on the Egyptian capital market, trade rules, and investor education.